tmastny/website2/content/About/_index.md

 title: "About"
 ---

 My name is Tim Mastny.
-I'm a graduate student at the University of Nebraska Omaha interested in Bayesian statistics and data science.
+I'm a predictive analyst at [Hudl](https://www.hudl.com/).
+Previously I did requirements management at Boeing and was a part-time adjunct professor at Metro Community Collge.

-I've interned at NASA's Jet Propulsion Laboratory and worked at Boeing in OKC.
-Currently I am an adjunct professor at Metro Community College.
+I've interned at NASA's Jet Propulsion Laboratory and RStudio.

+I'm interested in open-source data science software.